natario1/CameraView/README.md

 *A fork of [Dylan McIntyre's CameraKit-Android library](https://github.com/gogopop/CameraKit-Android), originally a fork of [Google's CameraView library](https://github.com/google/cameraview).
-The library at this point has been completely rewritten and refactored:*
+The library at this point has been completely rewritten and refactored.
+See [below](#roadmap) for a list of what was done.
+Feel free to open issues with suggestions or contribute.*

-- lots *of serious bugs fixed*
-- *decent orientation support for both pictures and videos*
-- *EXIF support*
-- *real tap-to-focus support*
-- *pinch-to-zoom support*
-- *simpler APIs, docs and heavily commented code*
-- *new `captureSnapshot` API*
-- *new `setLocation` and `setWhiteBalance` APIs*
-- *new `setGrid` APIs, to draw 3x3, 4x4 or golden ratio grids
-- *option to pass a `File` when recording a video*
-- *other minor API additions*
-- *replacing Method and Permissions stuff with simpler `sessionType`*
-- *smart measuring and sizing behavior, replacing bugged `adjustViewBounds`*
-- *measure `CameraView` as center crop or center inside*
-- *add multiple `CameraListener`s for events*

-*Feel free to open issues with suggestions or contribute.*

 # CameraKit